dekuNukem/duckyPad/README.md

 Press the corresponding keys to execute their scripts, if there is an error it will show up on the screen.

-Press + - button on the lower right to change profiles.
+Press +/- button on the lower right to change profiles.

 ### More examples!

-[See here](sample_SD_card) for some profiles that has been already set up.
+[Click here](sample_SD_card) for some sample profiles.
 You can start from there and make changes to suit your need.

 ## Making one yourself